yudhisteer/Anomaly-Detection-with-Autoencoder/README.md

 * What makes a machine breakdown and can we stop it from malfunctioning originally?
 * Can this prediction system be scaled up such that we predict possible failures of other machines?
 * What metric will we use to posit that a machine will break down in the future?
-* How long before can we predic if a machine will break down?
+* How much in adcance can we predict if a machine will break down?
 Days?
 Weeks?
 Months?

 ## Methods